NixOS/nix.dev/source/tutorials/source-file-selection.md

     baseNameOf pathString != "default.nix";
 ```

-This function is notoriously hard to use correctly by itself.
+However, this function is notoriously hard to use correctly by itself.

 <!--